Bijnor district: Geography

 There remains the low fringe of Khadir along the Ganges to the west.
 This generally resembles the lowlands that skirt the rivers of the interior, the low flats which adjoin the stream itself being purely alluvial in character, while above them rises a terrace of higher ground extending inland as far as the chain of stagnant morasses lying immediately under the bangar cliff.

 Demographics

 According to the 2011 census Bijnor district has a population of 3,682,713, roughly equal to the nation of Liberia or the US state of Oklahoma.
 This gives it a ranking of 74th in India (out of a total of 640).
 The district has a population density of 808 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 17.64%.
 Bijnor has a sex ratio of 913 females for every 1000 males, and a literacy rate of 70.43%.
+25.13% of the population lived in urban areas.
 Scheduled Castes and Scheduled Tribes make up 21.38% and 0.08% of the population respectively.